UfoRobot/PyDeep/README.md

 from PyDeep import *
 ```

+### Example
-Here is a little demo: we train a network on the mnist dataset.
+We train a network on the mnist dataset.
 The network layers will be:
 - Linear trannsformation with 128 units and RELU activation
 - Linear trannsformation with 128 units and RELU activation
 - Linear transoformation with 10 units and Sigmoid activation